fatemehadadi/Semester1-Python-Project/README.md

-there are two games in this project
+there are two games in this project:
-1 quoridor
+1_quoridor
-2 battleship
+2_battleship
 have fun :)